alechenninger/blog/posts/fakes.md

 {stub}.
 You've used a fake any time you've tested with an in-memory database.
 A fake is a complete implementation of some interface suitable for testing.

-Any time you replace a non-trivial dependency, you should really ensure that replacement has its own tests. **This ensures that when you use a test double instead of the real thing, you haven't invalidated your tests.** If you're clever, you can even reuse the same tests as your production implementation–and you absolutely should.
+Any time you replace a non-trivial dependency, you should really ensure the replacement has its own tests. **This ensures that when you use a test double instead of the real thing, you haven't invalidated your tests.** If you're clever, you can even reuse the same tests as your production implementation–and you absolutely should.
 It saves you time and gives you confidence.